aaronicsubstances/scalable-ipc/README.md

 ##### receive ack timer elapses, reset

-abort send transfer by cancelling retry backoff timer, current pdu send callback aftermath and receive ack timer.
+abort send transfer.
 Invoke message send callback.

 Send back a pdu with same fields as current pdu but with empty data to trigger an early abort at receiver.
 Don't wait for outcome.

-##### expiration timer elapses for known message destination id association

-Eject association for remote endpoint